Garage Door Keypad Not Working — Causes & Fixes

 How much does it cost to replace a garage door keypad in NYC?

-Keypad replacement including installation and programming typically costs $85–$150 depending on the model.
+Keypad replacement including installation and programming typically are quoted with a free estimate depending on the model.
 We carry major brand keypads for LiftMaster, Chamberlain, Genie, Craftsman, and linear on our service vehicles.

 Can I replace my garage door keypad myself?